Updated on 10/01/2020

 A key piece of advice that I have always held onto is to “not take myself too seriously.”
 At my old job, I tried to console a coworker who was more than a little angry with our manager.
 She looked at me and said “Has there ever been someone who, just by looking at them, makes you feel sick to your stomach?”
 Without a thought, my response was “of course…I have a mirror.”

-There have been countless studies outlining the benefits of being able to laugh at yourself, and, I will admit, self-deprecation — which is defined as modesty about or criticism of oneself — has its place.
+There have been countless studies outlining the benefits of being able to laugh at yourself, and, I will admit, self-deprecation — which is defined as the tendency to disparage or undervalue oneself — has its place.
 A self-aware joke can not only diffuse an awkward situation, but it can also lead to higher levels of emotional well-being.

 While all of that may be true, the fact of the matter is that self-deprecation is only beneficial in moderation.

-Read on for indicators that your self-deprecation may be verging on unhealthy as well as ways to maintain a healthy balance in terms of self-critical humor.
+Read on for indicators that your self-deprecation may be verging on unhealthy as well as ways to maintain a healthy balance in terms of self-deprecating humor.

 Signs Your Self-Deprecation Might Be Unhealthy